AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-develop-deploy-workflow.md

 See [Pro architecture](pro-architecture.md) for a complete overview of the pro environments.

 The following graphic demonstrates the Pro develop and deploy workflow, which uses a simple, git-branching approach.
-You [develop](#development-workflow) code using an Active branch based on the `integration` environment, _pushing_ and _pulling_ code changes to and from your remote, Active branch.
+You [develop](#development-workflow) code using an active branch based on the `integration` environment, _pushing_ and _pulling_ code changes to and from your remote, Active branch.
 You deploy verified code by _merging_ the remote branch to the base branch, which activates an automated [build and deploy](#deployment-workflow) process for that environment.

 ![High-level view of Pro architecture development workflow](../../assets/pro-dev-workflow.png)